Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 ## (Q4) Foldscope Activity (30 pts)

-(A) Did you show up on Friday, build your Foldscope, and have a TA check it?
-(5 pts) (B) Complete and submit the foldscope post class question "Explorer or Maker" (Max 150 words).
+4.a.
+Did you show up on Friday, build your Foldscope, and have a TA check it?
+(5 pts)

+4.b.
+Complete and submit the foldscope post class question "Explorer or Maker" (Max 150 words).
 (25 pts)

 ### Explorer or Maker - Step 1